mosquitogames/1819rulebook/4_important_concepts.md

 - Separate a card from a Community.
 - Separate a card from one Community and connect it to another.

 One move must be completed before the next one can begin.
+You may make fewer moves than specified, or opt not to move any card.

 ![Move card](/img/move_1.jpg)